 Due to this fact, my skills were very limited and I found reading academic articles difficult, but I knew that I needed to work on my English to advance in this field.
 For this reason, the first thing that I did when I started my master’s degree was to enrol in an English school.

 However, after I finished my master’s degree, I saw that it was necessary to keep improving and I looked for free opportunities to keep developing my skills.
-That’s when I discovered Santander Scholarships Language | English to Boost Your Career at the University of Pennsylvania.
+That’s when I discovered the Santander Course | English to Boost your Career at the University of Pennsylvania.

 What language skills have you been able to develop during this experience?